-For the past six years, psychiatrist the Hauraki Gulf Forum has been holding seminars on the current state and future prospects of the gulf.
+For the past six years, the Hauraki Gulf Forum has been holding seminars on the current state and future prospects of the gulf.
 The seminars are part of the SeaChange initiative to create a marine spatial plan for Auckland’s marine front doorstep.

-This year, nurse one segment of the day-long seminar—entitled “Heart Talk”—focused on the emotional and spiritual connections people feel to the gulf.
+This year, one segment of the day-long seminar—entitled “Heart Talk”—focused on the emotional and spiritual connections people feel to the gulf.
 I was invited to talk about my own relatedness to an expanse of sea that has been part of my life since very early childhood.

 The seminar was videoed, and my talk can be watched above, and the text is available here.